google/codeworld/web/help/GuideUnit1.md

 project needs *exactly one* definition for the `program` variable.
 This is where the computer will look for a description of the program it should run.
 Sometimes, like in the very first program you wrote, this is the only definition you need.
-But usually, you will use other variables that the computer doesn't know *in* your definition of CodeWorld.
-Just like you might if you were studying, the computer will look up those words, too.
+But usually you will use other variables that the computer doesn't know *in* your definition of CodeWorld.
+Just like you might if you were studying, the computer will look up those words too.
 And if their definitions use more words the computer doesn't know, it will look up *those* words, and so on until it understands everything.